 Connextions.Net

 I served as a team lead and senior-level developer on multiple projects utilizing various technologies such as ASP, VB COM+ components, XML, XSL, and XPath queries, SQL 2000 databases, SharePoint Portal Server, E-Gain, ASPECT voice systems integration (CTI), Call-Center CRM applications, and fulfillment/shipping/warehouse integration systems.
 As part of my responsibilities, I provided technical design and architecture, system development, and technical mentoring to other team members.
-Additionally, I ensured the project stayed within budget, managed risk reduction, project, and resource scheduling, and met client expectations.
+Additionally, I ensured the project stayed within budget, managed risk reduction, handled project and resource scheduling, and met client expectations.

 I also provided on-call support to Network Services for development support on production client problems.
 I helped the application support team with RFQ/RFP initiatives for time and staffing estimates and initial technical designs.